Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

 \section{Methodology}

-The TD($\Delta$) framework enhances conventional temporal difference learning by partitioning action-value functions across several discount factors $\gamma_{0}, \gamma_{1}, ..., \gamma_{z}$.
-This decomposition enables the action-value function to be acquired as a summation of delta estimators, each representing the disparity between action-value functions at varying discount factors.
-The principal advantage of this method is the capacity to regulate variance and bias in the learning process by concentrating on smaller, more manageable time-scales.
+The TD($\Delta$) paradigm boosts regular TD learning by splitting action-value functions over several discount factors, $\eta_{0}, \eta_{1}, … \eta_{m}$.
+This breakdown makes it easier to find the action-value function as a sum of delta estimators, where each estimator shows how action-value functions differ at different discount factors.
+The main advantage of this method is that it makes it easier to control learning variance and bias by focusing on smaller, more controllable time scales.